 German Shepherds are one of the most popular breeds in the United States.
-Dog owners love this dog breed due to its intelligence, agility, loyalty, and beauty.
+They are known for their intelligence, agility, loyalty, and beauty.

 How to Train a 6-month German Shepherd

-If you just bought or adopted a 6-month old German shepherd, the first thing that you should do is to take him for an introductory walk.
-This helps him familiarize with the surrounding, and to make it easier when you take him for a talk or backyard play.
+Once you bring home a 6-month-old German shepherd for the first time, the first thing that you should do is to take him for an introductory walk.
+This helps the pooch familiarize with the surrounding, and to make it easier when you take him for a talk or backyard play.

-When training a 6-month old German shepherd, you should start by teaching him to sit, stay, come, and heel.
-This is a useful GSD command for many different situations, and you can use treats as an incentive during the training exercise.
+When training a 6-month-old German shepherd, you should start by teaching him basic training commands like sit, stay, come, and kneel.
+These are useful GSD commands for different situations, and you can use treats as an incentive during the training exercise.

 Reward your dog when he does what you ask – this will encourage them to keep trying because they want that reward again!

-How much to feed a 6-month old German shepherd
+How much should a 6-month-old German shepherd eat?

 You should serve your German shepherd puppy about two to three cups of premium puppy food per day.
 The quantity served may vary depending on the size and age of your pup but in general, this is roughly how much to feed him each day.

 A good rule of thumb when deciding how much to give your puppy is to determine their weight and size.
 For instance, if your pup weighs around 20 pounds then you should feed him two cups of food per day.
-If he weighs 40 pounds then this will translate to three cups and so on.
+If he weighs 40 pounds then this will translate to three cups.

-If your 6-month old German shepherd has a sensitive stomach then you may want to consider feeding them wet food.
-Wet puppy food has a high water content, which will help their digestive tract maintain the right balance and prevent inflammation of his or her colon.
+If your 6-month-old German shepherd has a sensitive stomach then you may want to consider feeding them wet food.
+Wet puppy food has a high water content, which will help their digestive tract maintain the right balance and prevent inflammation of the colon.

-In addition, wet food also contains prebiotics that promotes healthy digestion.
+In addition, wet food also contains healthy prebiotics that promotes healthy digestion.

 If you are out of the house and cannot give them constant access to fresh water, then it might be best for you to invest in an automatic water fountain.
 A water fountain ensures there is a continuous flow of clean drinking water throughout the day.